-For fiscal year 2021, the non-employee director compensation program, which was based on an analysis by the Compensation Committee's independent compensation consultant, Radford, in November 2018, remained unchanged except as noted below.
-The non-employee director compensation program is comprised of (i) an annual cash retainer of \$55,000, and (ii) an annual cash retainer of \$25,000 for the Chairman of the Board, and (iii) an annual cash retainer of \$20,000 and \$15,000 per committee chairmanship and membership, respectively, each payable in equal quarterly installments.
-In addition, on an annual basis each non-employee director is awarded an equity award for a number of shares of the Company's Common Stock under our 2018 Omnibus Incentive Plan.
-For fiscal year 2021, the Compensation Committee determined that such equity award should be split seventy percent as a non-qualified stock option and thirty percent as an RSU, as compared to the prior year which was one hundred percent as a non-qualified stock option.
-The number of shares awarded to each non-employee director is based on the long-term incentive value of the equity award, which is estimated on the date of the grant using the Black-Scholes option-pricing model for stock options and the grant date fair value for RSUs is based on the closing market value of our common stock on the date of grant.
-Based on Radford's November 2018 benchmarking analysis, the grant date value of this award was \$85,000 for fiscal year 2021.
-These equity awards fully vest on the first anniversary of the date of grant.
-With respect to a non-employee director's first appointment or election to our Board of Directors, such non-employee director would receive an initial equity award with a grant date value of \$170,000 based on the Black-Scholes option-pricing model for stock options and the grant date fair value for RSUs is based on the closing market value of our common stock on the date of grant.
-Effective for fiscal year 2021, the initial equity award is also split seventy percent
+For fiscal year 2022, the Compensation Committee engaged its independent compensation consultant, Radford, to review the Company's non-employee director compensation program and benchmark the compensation against the Company's peers.
+Based on Radford's July 2021 report, the Compensation Committee recommended, and the Board approved, effective November 1, 2021, the cash component of the non-employee director compensation program as follows: (i) an annual cash retainer of \$55,000, (ii) an annual cash retainer of \$50,000 for the Chairman of the Board, and (iii) an annual cash retainer of \$20,000 and \$15,000 per committee chairmanship and membership, respectively, each payable in equal quarterly installments.
+In addition, on an annual basis, in December of each year, each non-employee director is awarded an equity award for a number of shares of the Company's Common Stock under our 2018 Omnibus Incentive Plan.
+Also based on Radford's report, for fiscal year 2022, the Compensation Committee recommended, and the Board approved effective November 1, 2021, that the annual equity award should be delivered as an RSU award with a grant date intrinsic dollar value of \$140,000.
+These RSUs fully vest on the first anniversary of the date of grant.
+With respect to a non-employee director's initial appointment or election to our Board of Directors, such non-employee director would receive an initial RSU award with a grant date intrinsic dollar of \$210,000.
+The initial RSU award vests in equal annual installments over a three-year period.
+With respect to the annual and initial awards, the number of shares awarded to each nonemployee director is based on the average closing price of the Company's Common Stock as reported on the Nasdaq Stock Market for the thirty (30) days ended on the date of the award.
+Dr. Alegria, who joined the Board effective June 28, 2021, received her initial equity award under the prior year nonemployee director compensation program which is described under "Director Compensation" in our Definitive Proxy Statement with respect to the 2021 Annual Meeting of Stockholders filed with the SEC on August 27, 2021.

-PROPOSAL No. 2: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+Proposal No. 2: RATIFICATION OF APPOINTMENT OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

-The Audit Committee, in consultation with management, has approved the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year ending April 30, 2022.
-Ernst & Young LLP has served in this capacity for each of the 21 years ended April 30, 2021.
-During the 21 fiscal years ended April 30, 2021, there were no disagreements between the Company and Ernst & Young LLP on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure.
+The Audit Committee, in consultation with management, has approved the appointment of Ernst & Young LLP as our independent registered public accounting firm for fiscal year ending April 30, 2023.
+Ernst & Young LLP has served in this capacity for each of the 22 fiscal years ended April 30, 2022.
+During the 22 fiscal years ended April 30, 2022, there were no disagreements between the Company and Ernst & Young LLP on any matter of accounting principles or practices, financial statement disclosure or auditing scope or procedure.

-Representatives of Ernst & Young LLP are expected to be present at the 2021 Annual Meeting with the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+Representatives of Ernst & Young LLP are expected to attend virtually the 2022 Annual Meeting with the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.